Please click here if you do not see a Nav Frame at left

 When one player claims a discard for exposure, and one claims it for mah-jongg, the player who needs it for mah-jongg takes priority.

-When two players claim a tile for mah-jongg, the player whose turn would be next in order of play (counterclockwise from discarder) gets the tile.
+It's not a race; the player who verbalized the claim first does not necessarily get the tile.
 There are exceptions to every rule: Some forms of mah-jongg (such as Japanese) allow both players to win.
-And some forms (such as HKOS) may allow a claim for a high-scoring hand or special hand to trump another winner's claim.
+And some forms (such as HKOS) may allow a claim for a high-scoring hand or special hand to take precedence over another winner's claim.

-Going counterclockwise around the table, players' winds are East, South, West, North.
-It does not correspond to the expected compass directions on a map (East, North, West, South) as if looking down on the table from the heavens.
-It was never intended to!
+In Chinese mah-jongg, seat winds do not correspond to the expected compass directions on a map (East, North, West, South) as if looking down on the table from the heavens.
+They were never intended to!

 Name: Tom Sloper

-Hello Vivian Mason (vm28), you wrote:
+Hello Vivian M (vm28), you wrote:

 >Our group has not been able to establish the sequence of picking tiles from the wall, and also selecting tiles in turn.
 We have a problem with direction.